rsc1975/micropython-sht30/README.md

 ###How to get the temperature and relative humidity:

-The `SHT30#measure()` method returns a tuple with the temperature in celsius grades and the relative humidity in percentage.
+The `measure()` method returns a tuple with the temperature in celsius grades and the relative humidity in percentage.
+If the measurement cannot be performed then an exception is raised (`SHT30Error`)

 ```python
 from sht30 import SHT30